apache/apisix/doc/plugins/traffic-split.md

 ## Name

-The traffic splitting plug-in divides the request traffic according to a specified ratio and diverts it to the corresponding upstream.
-The plug-in can realize the functions of gray release, blue-green release and custom release.
+The traffic division plugin divides the request traffic according to the specified ratio and diverts it to the corresponding upstream; through this plugin, gray-scale publishing, blue-green publishing and custom publishing functions can be realized.

 ## Attributes